Multitudes of people love Salvia. These Salvia plants, better known as Sage or SCARLET sage, are indigenous to nearly all continents.

 Sometimes called Autumn Sage, Red Salvia blooms continually from spring through fall.
-A garden plant must have that is perennial and hardy in Tucson and Phoenix.
+A garden plant “must have” that is perennial and hardy in Tucson and Phoenix.

 Can you grow Salvia in pots and containers?
 Absolutely!
 We have several different pots with gorgeous Scarlet Sage blooming throughout the yard.
 Our favorite color of Salvia for our garden is red but many cultivars offer pastel blooms such as pinks and blues.

-I found, the main difference with growing Salvia in containers is: 1) the plants need to be watered more often 2) several of the small shrubs needed replaced after winter
+The main difference with growing Salvia in containers is: 1) the plants need to be watered more often 2) several of the small shrubs needed replaced after winter

 The abundant showy flowers produce a good amount of nectar making them attractive to hummingbirds and some people have named salvia: HUMMINGBIRD SAGE.

 Goldfinches and other birds visit the Salvia plant to pick out the tiny brown seeds hidden in the calyces.

 Deadheading Salvia encourages more blooms and more birds!
 It can be so fun watching the Goldfinches pick out the seeds.
 Salvia plants can get pretty tall and unshapely.
 Prune the salvia stalks back for fresh growth and new blooms!
 We trim often to keep a fuller shrub and nice shape.

 Hardy Salvia has been a jewel in our garden and definitely worth a try. :)